What is the issue?

 The right support in the community

-People with learning disabilities and/or autistic people should not be inappropriately detained in mental health hospitals.
-People with a learning disability and autistic people can currently be sectioned under the Mental Health Act even if they don’t have a mental health condition.
-This is wrong as people can end up detained in a mental health hospital just because there is a lack of the right support in the community, not because they need inpatient mental health care.
+Currently, people with a learning disability and autistic people can currently be sectioned under the Mental Health Act, even if they don’t have a mental health condition.
 While detained, they are at increased risk of abuse and neglect in these settings, where there is often a high use of medication and restrictive practices, such as physical, chemical and mechanical restraint and being kept in isolation.

 Find out the progress in your local area